NuevoFoundation/workshops/content/english/linux-basics/activity-10.md

 `cp` is a command that copies a file from one location to another.
 The format is: `cp [source filename] [destination name]`.

-Make a copy of the file you made and the secret message.
+Make a copy of the file you made and the `secret-message.txt`.

 [Image of result]